alexandreparra/rust-template-manager/README.md

 ### Rust Template Manager

-Rust Template Manager (rtm) is a simple CLI program used to create/copy/delete files from your system default template folder.
+Rust Template Manager (rtm) is a simple CLI program used to create/copy/delete files from your system's default template folder.

-Rtm works by searching for your "Templates" folder inside your home directory, so for example, it doesn't follow the XDG convention on Linux.
-That's because rtm is meant to run on GUI and terminal systems (like WSL) too, so you can take advantage of template management on any type of system.
+Rtm works by searching for your system's default template folder, if your platforms doesn't support such directory or it doesn't exist for any other reason, rtm will fallback to a folder called "Templates" inside your home directory.
+That's because rtm is meant to run on GUI and terminal systems (like WSL), so you can take advantage of template management nonetheless.

 Tested on:
 [X] - Linux (WSL and Native)